About Gateway Knob

 Commercial raft trips do not park their boats on the east side of Gateway Knob because of tsunami potential from calving glaciers.
 Groups coming from the Upper Alsek have likely heard calving at Lowell and Tweedsmuir.
 For those joining from the Tatshenshini, enjoy the distant rumbling as the glaciers shift and break apart into the lake.
 If you hear a loud, thunderous noise lasting several minutes, be prepared for waves to splash up on the beach.
 The peninsula should protect boats from getting thrown around or beached.
 For this same reason it is also recommended to keep tents away from the water edge.

 When the Alsek gets above 250,000cfs the campsites on Gateway Knob begin to disappear.
-Although extremely hard to gauge for first timers on the river, if you knew the river was rising significantly and thought Gateway Knob was not an option, consider the Peninsula as an alternative.
+Although extremely hard to gauge for first timers on the river, if you knew the river was rising significantly and thought Gateway Knob was not an option, consider the Peninsula (upstream of the lake) as an alternative.
 In 2016 a massive August rain increased the already high levels of the Alsek.
 A commercial rafting group camped at Gateway Knob was watching lake levels rise and campsites shrink away.
 Rather than move camp into the heavily forested highground they wisely elected to pack up camp and float to the takeout at night.
 Luckily the long days gave them enough light to navigate the large but mostly inconsequential final stretch.

 If you came in through Door 3, consider rowing out into the lake for a “berg tour”.
 While giving the icebergs a respectful distance, you can boat alongside them to appreciate the immense size and deep blue colors.
+Always assume an iceberg is ready to roll!

 Gateway Knob Hike